Daxiangguo Temple: History

 It was first built in 555 A.D., the sixth year during Emperor Wenxuan's reign of the Northern Qi period (550–577) and it was named "Xiangguo Temple"(相国寺 (相國寺).
 From the historical record, the temple is built on the land belonging to Mr. Xinling, who was one of "Four Gentlemen" during the Warring States period.
 Then it was renamed Daxiangguo Temple in memory of Emperor Ruizong of Tang, who took the throne as Xiangwang (相王 (相王)), the king of Xiang, in 712 A.D.

-The temple reached the height of its status as a Royal Temple in the Song Dynasty.
-This temple was worshipped and respected by emperors; therefore they reconstructed it in its new area, which is about 540 mu (about 360,000 square meters), managed 64 departments of Zen and Commandment with several thousand of monks.
+The temple reached the height of its status as a Royal Temple in the Song dynasty.
+This temple was worshipped and respected by emperors; therefore they reconstructed it in its new area, which is about 540 mu (about 360,000 square meters), managed 64 departments of Chan Buddhism and commandment with several thousand of monks.
 After the reconstruction, the temple became one of the largest Buddhism temples in China.
 It's also known as a big hub of poets, musicians and a meeting place for all citizens in that period.
 Also, the Daxiangguo temple was known as an international Buddhism center; many foreign tourists visited, and many monks went there to study.
 It was a place for the Chinese to exchange their culture with foreigners.
-However, it was destroyed in the late Ming Dynasty due to the flood of the Yellow River.
-It was reconstructed under the Qing Dynasty.
+However, it was destroyed in the late Ming dynasty due to the flood of the Yellow River.
+It was reconstructed under the Qing dynasty.
 Today, the constructs that remain were basically built during the Qing dynasty.

 Architecture

-Hall of Four Heavenly Kings
+Tianwang Dian

-The Hall of Four Heavenly Kings (Tian Wang Dian) includes three red doors and five rooms.
+The Tianwang Dian (Chinese: 天王殿; pinyin: Tiānwángdiàn; lit: ”Hall of the Heavenly Kings”) includes three red doors and five rooms.
 The roof was made of golden glazed tiles.
-The statue of Maitreya Buddha is located in the center of the hall.
+The statue of Mi Le Fo is located in the center of the hall.
 He sits on a lotus, smiling.
 On both sides of the hall, Four Heavenly Kings stand there as the guard.
-Maitreya Buddha is also known as the successor of Sakyamuni (Gautama Buddha), who is the founder of Buddhism.
+Mi Le Fo is also known as the successor of Shijiamounifo (Gautama Buddha), who is the founder of Buddhism.